-The hoof code mostly holds true in terms of Gettysburg equestrian statues, but there is at least one exception.
-James Longstreet wasn’t wounded in this battle yet his horse has one foot raised.
+The hoof code mostly holds true in terms of Gettysburg equestrian statues, although even that site includes at least one exception: James Longstreet wasn't wounded in this battle yet his horse has one foot raised.

-Even the most cursory look at the statues around Washington, D.C. quickly disproves that the hoof code at all holds sway in that locale.
+However, even the most cursory look at the statues around other sites, such as Washington, D.C., quickly disproves that the hoof code holds sway in general.

 - FRANCIS ASBURY: 16th and Mount Pleasant NW (1924).
 All hooves on ground; died in peace.